AllianceSoftware/alliance-platform-py/packages/ap-frontend/docs/alliance_ui.rst

 Template Tags
 -------------

-The Alliance UI template tags serve as an easy alternative to the :function:`~alliance_platform.templatetags.react.component` template tag, for easily embedding components from the Alliance UI library into Django templates.
+The Alliance UI template tags serve as an easy alternative to the :function:`~alliance_platform.frontend.templatetags.react.component` template tag, for easily embedding components from the Alliance UI library into Django templates.
 See the documentation for the component tag for instructions on passing arguments and filters.